i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

     - Hash (32 bytes)
     - Flags (3 bytes)
       TBD.
 Set all to zero for compatibility with future uses.
+      TODO: Use a few bits to (optionally) indicate the type of the LS it is referencing.
+      All zeros means don't know.
     - Cost (priority) (1 byte)
     - Expires (4 bytes) (4 bytes, seconds since epoch, rolls over in 2106)
   - Number of revocations (1 byte) Maximum TBD